 ENGL2094.
 Cultural approaches to second language varieties of English (6 credits) In this course, we will look at second language varieties of English and what they can tell us about the cultural background of their speakers.
 After an introduction to the relation of language and culture in general (Linguistic Relativity Principle), and some modern adaptations of this principle with respect to the role of English in the world, the students will be acquainted with specific methodologies from cognitive linguistics/cognitive anthropology and computer corpus analysis, which allow them to systematically analyze language from a cultural perspective.
 The students are required to conduct independent research, utilizing these methods of investigation.
 Some prior knowledge about varieties of English (World Englishes) is of help, but is no requirement.
 Due to the restricted number of workstations in the computer lab, not more than 40 students can be admitted to this class.
-ENGL3032.
-Advanced topics in English studies (12 credits) (for students in their third year of study) This is an advanced tutorial course which allows the student to follow an in-depth programme of research under the guidance of a member of staff.
-There are no lectures, and the course aims to encourage the student to pursue independent research.
-Students should choose a topic which falls within the broad area of the English Department's curriculum.
-This should be done in consultation with a member of staff.
-The student and staff member should agree a programme of study, and the student can opt either to produce a single extended piece of work (a dissertation) or four essays on related topics.
-The student should have regular meetings with the tutor.
-Admission to this course is conditional on good examination performance, and the subject matter and scope of the course requires the approval of the department.
-Special Topics The following or other special topics will be offered from time to time: ENGL2006.
-Criminological linguistics and the literature of crime (6 credits) This course will trace the development of crime fiction from its origins in the classic detective stories of the 19th century through to the socially-realistic crime novels of the present day, and will study the ways in which linguists and lexicographers have dealt with such notions as 'cant', 'argot', 'jargon', and 'the language of the underworld'.
 Assessment will be by 100% coursework.